The 1958 Franklin Half dollars have value as both numismatic coins and as silver bullion. Keep reading to learn more about these silver coins.

 Total Weight: 12.5 grams

 The US minted the 1958 half dollar with no mint mark and also the 1958 D half dollar.
-The mint mark can be found on the reverse side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.

 The 1958 half dollar with no mint mark and the 1958 D half dollar have similar values.
-Each coin is worth around $9 in very fine condition.
+Each coin is worth around $8 in very fine condition.
 In extremely fine condition the value is slightly higher at around $10.
-In uncirculated condition the value is at least $14.
+In uncirculated condition the value is around $14 for coins with an MS 60 grade.
 Uncirculated coins with a grade of MS 65 can sell for around $33.